AbdulrahmanFiala/Tayeb-Mainnet/README.md

 - ✅ HRMP channel exists between Moonbeam and Hydration
 - ✅ Assets are registered as XC-20s on both chains
 - ✅ Moonbeam's sovereign account on Hydration has HDX for fees
-- ✅ RemoteSwapInitiator contract has DEV for XCM fees
+- ✅ CrosschainSwapInitiator contract has DEV for XCM fees

 ### Documentation